A picture of David G Taylor smiling

 Biography

-Professor Taylor was born in Oak Ridge, Tennessee.
-He received his bachelor of science degree in electrical engineering from the University of Tennessee, Knoxville, in 1983.
-He did his graduate work at the University of Illinois, Urbana-Champaign, where he earned his master's and doctoral degrees in electrical engineering in 1985 and 1988, respectively.
-He has been with Georgia Tech since 1988, where his teaching and research encompasses the theory and application of systems and control, with emphasis on electromechanics, electromobility, robotics, and sensing.
+David G. Taylor was born and raised in Oak Ridge, Tennessee.
+He received the B.S. degree from the University of Tennessee, Knoxville, and the M.S. and Ph.D. degrees from the University of Illinois, Urbana-Champaign, all in Electrical Engineering.
+He has been a faculty member at Georgia Institute of Technology since 1988, where he is now a full Professor.
+His teaching and research encompass the theory and application of control system design, with emphasis on electromechanics, electromobility, robotics, and sensing.

 Distinctions & Awards